remarkablegames/phaser-template/README.md

 # phaser-template

 A template for building Phaser games.
-The template is based off of [web-app-template](https://github.com/remarkablemark/web-app-template).
+The template is built off of [web-app-template](https://github.com/remarkablemark/web-app-template) and inspired by the tutorial '[Making your first Phaser game](https://phaser.io/tutorials/making-your-first-phaser-game)'.

 [Demo](https://remarkablegames.github.io/phaser-template/)